 The technology revolution is coming - are you ready?

-Sam Metland, Head of Private Equity Product, Citco Fund Services (UK) Limited, spoke with Private Equity International about the top trends facing the private equity industry.
+Sam Metland, Head of Private Equity Product, Citco Fund Services (UK) Limited, spoke with Private Equity International about development tools and systems for the private equity industry.

 Private equity fund administrators are fighting for digital supremacy as investors demand an ever-wider range of data points

 The love affair between private equity and Excel is no secret.
 From forecasting to financial modelling, there is nothing the finance director of a buyout house likes more than delving into a complex spreadsheet.

 But Byzantine regulation, escalating LP demands, security concerns and competitive pressures all mean that Excel no longer suffices.
 The industry has had to abandon its fondness for formulae in favour of new technology, and nowhere is this more apparent than in fund administration.

 “Technology permeates all aspects of modern fund administration,” says James Duffield of Aztec Group.
 “Ranging from day-to-day accounting and financial reporting to the organisation and co-ordination of board meetings and correspondence with investors, not to mention the multitude of task management, file transfer, banking and other systems in play too.”

 The use of technology in fund administration broadly falls into two camps.
 First, technology is being used to automate operations that have historically been performed manually.

 Fund administrators are developing or buying automated carry waterfall calculations.
 They are automating SWIFT banking transactions from banks into fund administration software and are streamlining book-keeping by adopting transaction-based accounting flows that move away from double- entry journal accounting.
 “These may not sound like the most exciting developments,” says Justin Partington of IQ-EQ.
 “But they are genuinely transformative.”